How did Russia-Ukraine war trigger a food crisis?

 Starvation and famine are stalking that part of Africa.
 Prices for staples like wheat and cooking oil in some cases are more than doubling, while millions of livestock that families use for milk and meat have died.
 In Sudan and Yemen, the Russia-Ukraine conflict came on top of years of domestic crises.

-Wheat prices have risen in some of those countries by as much as 750%.
+Wheat prices have risen in some of those countries by as much as 750 per cent.

 Liku said a vendor selling cooked food had “no vegetables or animal products.
 No milk, no meat.
 The shopkeeper was telling us she’s just there for the sake of being there.”